ss7172/S4_SSM_Pos_tagging/README.md

 ---

 This README provides a comprehensive guide to running and understanding the code.
 For further assistance, feel free to refer to MATLAB documentation or consult online resources related to state-space models and numerical stability in deep learning.
+Acknowledgements: The preprocessing code which creates the sliding context windows borrows ideas from https://github.com/piyush-jena/pos_tagging_transformer/blob/main/prep_data.m which is used for POS Tagging for Transoformers.